AgostinoFerrara/IPSO-MAC/README.md

 # IPSO-MAC
-Original, restored software for regression analyses, to
+A restored software for hypso-diametric regression analyses.
-experience the thrill of 80's programs, and more...
+To experience the thrill of 80's programs, and more...

 ==============================================================